Concepts

 Strategic Relevance

-As AI transitions from software toward infrastructure, the Machine Room becomes strategically important.
+As AI becomes increasingly infrastructure-like, the Machine Room becomes strategically important.

 It now shapes: